Jayed2021/MycoERP/docs/USER-ROLES.md

 ### Admin Management

+Admins can create new users through **Users > Add User** by providing a full name, email, temporary password (minimum 6 characters), role, and department.
+The new user can change the temporary password after signing in.

-Admins can modify existing users through **Users > Edit User**:
+Admins can also manage existing users from the **Users** page:
 - Change a user's name, role, or department
-- Activate or deactivate user accounts
-- Deactivated users cannot log in
+- Activate or deactivate user accounts (deactivated users cannot log in)

-Note: Admins cannot create users directly -- users must self-register.
-Admins can then adjust their role and permissions after registration.
+- Permanently delete a user account and its login (with confirmation; admins cannot delete their own account)

 ---